 Meanwhile from Pearl Harbor we have vivid personal stories told by American aviators who accomplished the victory.
 Here's an example of their racey tang: of their stories.
 Lieutenant-Colonel Walter Sweeney of San Francisco tells of attacking a big Jap vessel.
 "We laid our bomberright smack across the port bow," said he.
 "The gunner yelled 'We got her right on the nose.'"

-Corporal Don Bargdill of Kansas tells how American bombers shot down a fighting plane.
+Corporal Don Bargdill of Kansas tells how

+American bombers shot down a fighting plane.

 "The Jap fighter pilot," says he, " seemed to hang in the air a fraction of a second, and then plummeted to the sea.
 He had buck teeth like a cartoon," says the corporal.

 An Administration spokesman today spoke out in favor of a nationwide rationing of gasoline.
-He was Under-Secretary of War Robert Patterson, and he told the Senate Banking Committee that the armed forces face a shortage of two hundred thousand tons of rubber. on the tires of the automobiles of the nation than anywhere else.
+He was Under-Secretary of War Robert Patterson, and he told the Senate Banking Committee that the armed forces face a shortage of two hundred thousand tons of rubber.

+He pointed out that there is more rubber on the tires of the automobiles of the nation than anywhere else.
 "The rubber on the highways," said he, "is the biggest stock we have now."
 He estimated that this rubber on the highway amounts to one million tons, and he added that, unless that stock were conserved, serious consequences would result.
 So he proposed a four-point program for conservation of the rubber in automobile tires.

 One: - Limit the speed of all driving to forty miles an hour -- slower speed saves rubber.

-Two: - Have the government purchase from civilian users all extra tires. -- meaning more than five per auto.
-Three:- Send all possible freight by railroad.
-Four: - Nationwide fasoline rationing, as a means of cutting down automobile driving and conserving rubber.
+Two:- Have the government purchase from civilian users all extra tires. -- meaning more than five per auto.

+Three: - Send all possible freight by railroad.

+Four: - Nationwide gasoline rationing, as a means of cutting down automobile driving and conserving rubber.

 In the Caribbean, two men from a torpedoed ship were on a raft.
 For ten days they drifted on waters infested by sharks - and one of them decided to go back to his wife.
-That may seem to be a rather optimistic resolution for a castaway on a tropical ocean amid sharks.
-But, apparently - absence, and the man-eatering sharks, make the heart grow fonder.
-Today, having been rescued, Sailor William Hoppe told how he went to sea to escape the little woman.
-"I joined the merchant marine at Mobile because I wanted to get away from friends who tried to get me fixed up with my old girl, and I ran away."
-In other words, he preferred the peril of U-boats and torpedoes to life with his old girl.
-That is, he did in Mobile.
+That may seem to be a rather optimistic resolution for a cestaway on a tropical ocean amid shares.
+But, Apparently - absence, and the man-eating make the heart grow fonder.

+Hoppe told how he went to sea to escape the little woman.
+"I joined the merchant marine at Mobile because I wanted to get away from friends who tried to get me fixed up with my old girl, snd I ran away."
+In other words, he preferred the peril of U boats and torpedoes to life with his old girl.
+That is, he did in Mobile his wife."

 The fugitive husband sailed aboard a cargo ship, and presently this was attacked by a U-boat, and sank.
-Sailor Hoppe and another man got off on a raft,
+Sailor Hoppe and another man got off on a raft, and then they proceeded to drift - for ten days.